 Sorry, Maine State Law doesn’t allow Gritty’s to ship our fine ales.
 Your best bet is to jump in the truck, drive to either our Portland or Freeport Brewtiques and buy your favorite Gritty’s beer.
-We sell 22 ounce bottles and 5 liter mini kegs in Freeport (but not 12 ounce bottles) and we sell 22 ounce bottles and six or twelve packs of 12 ounce bottles in our Portland Brewtique.
+We sell 22 ounce bottles and 5 liter mini kegs in Freeport (but not 12 ounce bottles).

 What states are your beers sold in?

-We currently sell Gritty’s in Maine (obviously), Massachusetts, New Hampshire, Vermont, Rhode Island and in upper New York state.
-You might also be able to find our fine ales in Philadelphia and in New Jersey.
-We sell very small quantities there on a limited basis.
+We currently sell Gritty’s in Maine (obviously) and in some parts of Massachusetts.
 We do not have plans to expand to the west coast, Florida, the Washington DC metro area or anywhere else for that matter.
 We know our beer is best and freshest if we keep it close to the mother ship in Maine.

 Do you sell growlers?